By JOE BROOKS, CWI Education Director

 Veteran educators that I meet and work with across the U.S., and around the world, believe that service-learning when well done promotes connected, purposeful and positive school experiences for students.
 These experiences contribute directly to the development of young people as caring, informed, and active citizens who have a strong sense of self efficacy.
 Service-learning is above all about “experience,” the experiences in life that promote understanding, empathy, and compassion so much needed in our world today.

 Many independent and faith based schools that I work with, who have long traditions of “community service”, are now shifting toward service-learning, seeing the great benefit of academic integration with community based learning experiences.
 Many public schools also see service-learning as a deep and direct way to address crucial issues like low student engagement and attendance.
-Many schools are making the connection between building a real and deep ethnic of reciprocal service experiences to improving school climate and addressing bullying with much more than a “boxed curriculum.”
+Many schools are making the connection between building a real and deep ethic of reciprocal service experiences to improving school climate and addressing bullying with much more than a “boxed curriculum.”
 Schools and educators experienced with service-learning understand that this approach to providing real world experience and compelling purpose also builds the kind of learning communities that make many other educational goals possible, including understanding and addressing social justice issues in deeper and more meaningful ways.

 “The lesson for progressive education is that it requires in an urgent degree, a degree more pressing than was incumbent upon former innovators, a philosophy of education based upon a philosophy of experience.” — John Dewey